 Nature-Inspired Decor

 Incorporate elements like cardboard trees and paper flowers around your castle.
 I once added these touches, and it felt like a scene right out of a storybook.
+If you enjoy building intricate paper structures, you might also love designing a paper roller coaster to weave through your landscape.

 Castle Courtyard